gbordyugov/batuketa/README.md

 Batuketa uses [poetry](https://python-poetry.org/) as a build tool and dependency manager.
-Poetry takes care of creating, maintaining, and activating/deactivating a dedicated virtual environment for the project without you having to do it.
-Once the virtual environment has been created by poetry (which typicall happens on a first run of `poetry install`), any command prefixed by "poetry run" will be automagically executed in this virtual environment.
+Poetry takes care of creating, maintaining, and activating/deactivating a dedicated virtual environment for the project without you having to do it explicitly.
+Once the virtual environment has been created by poetry (which typicall happens on a first run of `poetry install`), any command prefixed by `poetry run` will be automagically executed in this virtual environment.
+There is no need to activate or deactivate the virtual environment explicitly.

-Those steps are needed to build and install the package, and to run a sample training/evalution script:
+Those steps are needed to build and install the package:

 1. Clone the repository and `cd` into it.
 1. Make sure you've got the latest version of the `poetry` tool